Doritos Nacho Cheese Taco Casserole

-- 10-oz pkg Doritos Nacho Cheese Flavored Tortilla Chips
+- 1 (10-ounce) package Doritos Nacho Cheese Flavored Tortilla Chips

-- 8 oz (2 cups) cheddar cheese, shredded
+- 2 cups (8 ounces) cheddar cheese, shredded

-- Spray baking dish with nonstick cooking spray.
-Crush Doritos.
-Place half the Doritos in the bottom of baking dish.
+- Spray a baking dish with nonstick cooking spray.
+Crush the Doritos.
+Place half of the Doritos in the bottom of the baking dish.

-- In sauté pan, prepare ground beef with taco seasoning as directed on seasoning package.
-Drain and rinse beans in strainer.
-Stir beans into meat mixture.
-Pour over crushed Doritos in baking dish and spread evenly using turner/spatula.
+- In sauté pan, prepare the ground beef with taco seasoning as directed on seasoning package.
+Drain and rinse the beans in a strainer.
+Stir the beans into meat mixture.
+Pour the meat and bean mixture over the crushed Doritos in the baking dish.
+Spread evenly using a turner or spatula.

-- Using scraper spatula, spread sour cream over mozzarella.
+- Using a scraper spatula, spread the sour cream over the mozzarella.

-- Sprinkle cheddar cheese evenly over sour cream.
+- Sprinkle cheddar cheese evenly over the sour cream.

-- Bake in 375-degree oven for 20 minutes or until cheese is melted and bubbly.
-Place remaining chips on top just before serving.
+- Bake in the preheated oven for 20 minutes or until the cheese is melted and bubbly.
+Just before servings, place the remaining chips on top.

-- Note: If you are going to refrigerate any or all of the casserole, refrain from placing chips on top until ready to reheat and serve.
-Elseways the chips will become soggy in the refrigerator.
+- Note: If you are going to refrigerate any or all of the casserole, refrain from placing the chips on top until you are ready to reheat and serve.
+Otherwise, the chips will become soggy in the refrigerator.

 Doritos Nacho Cheese Flavored Tortilla Chips